The Ultimate Cinque Terre Hiking Guide

 What you need:

-You can hike all 5 in one day (even on the higher trail).
+You can hike all 5 villages in one day (even on the high trail).
 We did it from Riomaggiore and back and just enjoyed our breaks in between each village.
 It did take most of the day, but with this scenery we didn't mind!

 To me, Cinque Terre is a day hiker's dream because you look forward to stopping at each village for a little treat!
 I recommend some fresh berries in one of the markets.
 It's truly amazing and if you really want more seclusion on the trail, try early or late in the day.
 Corniglia makes a good stop as well because it's a little less busy than the other towns!